tangbl93/AntiAPPCrash/README.md

 - Application tried to present a nil modal view controller on target
 - index beyond bounds
 - add self as subview
+- Your application has presented a UIAlertController of style UIAlertControllerStyleActionSheet
+- UIAlertController must have a title, a message or an action to display

 # 参考的案例